umemasultan/Fundamentals-of-Agentic-AI/README.md

 ---
 ## 🧩 Agent Workflow

-❓ Agentic AI–Q & A
+❓ Agentic AI– Q & A

 🔹 Q1: What makes an Agent “intelligent” in Agentic AI?

 An agent is intelligent because it understands instructions, interprets context, and produces relevant responses.
 Unlike simple scripts, it behaves like a specialized virtual expert capable of reasoning within its domain.

 🔹 Q2: Why do we separate Agent and Runner?